mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /01-What-is-ERP.md

 - Evaluate profitability and business outcomes with greater accuracy.

 ---

+## The importance of The Data:

+Data is like the raw material for information.
+In an ERP system, we organize and manage all the company's data from different departments (or resources) like HR, Accounting, and Sales.
+This helps us turn the data into useful information that we can use to make better business decisions.

+---
 ## What is the difference between Configuration, Implementation, Customization:

 ## Configuration in ERPNext (or any other ERP)